neutrino-io/terraform-google-foundation/README.md

 ## Pre Requisite
 - Complete setup of Google Cloud Identity and organization
 - Login to GCP from CLI tool using `gcloud auth application-default login`
+- Need to add following role for the user that execute from local -- Organization Administrator
+-- Organization Policy Administrator
+-- Billing Account Administrator
+-- Folder Creator

 ## What's a Module?